mawalou14/TodoManagementApp/README.md

      Open your web browser and navigate to `http://localhost:1414` to view the application running in Docker.

-- **API Repository:**

-For detailed information on the API endpoints and how to use them, please refer to the [API Repository](https://github.com/mawalou14/TodoManagementApi.git).
+## API Repository

+- Here we have the API Repository for this project: [API Repository](https://github.com/mawalou14/TodoManagementApi.git).

+- Note that the API is made with .NET 8.